And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 Okay.

-Now is were they just trembling in fear of the uh of the rogue cops who are going to be having midnight raids looking for your papers?
+Now, were they just trembling in fear of the rogue cops who are going to be having midnight raids looking for your papers?

-The district lost seven students over the same one month period last year.
+The district lost seven students over the same one-month period.

 They're leaving to another state where they feel more welcome.